Sign In / Sign Out

 - ASU Home

 - Colleges & Schools

 The Network Scholars program offers undergraduate and graduate supply chain management students a unique opportunity to connect with industry executives and senior faculty.
-The program involves a 3-semester sequence in which students register for a 1 credit hour course each semester.
+The program involves a 2-semester sequence in which students register for a 1 credit course in the fall and a 1 credit course in the spring.
 During each semester, students will attend a one day seminar designed to provide networking and educational opportunities with industry executives.